djndl1/CSNotes/os/windows/seh.md

 Termination handlers do not execute if a process or thread terminates whether the process or thread terminates itself by using `ExitProcess` or `ExitThread` or whether the termination is caused externally by =TerminateProcess= or =TerminateThread=.

 SEH is not encouraged to use with C++.
-A Windows exception or termination handler will not call destructors to destroy C++ object inst5ances.
+A Windows exception or termination handler will not call destructors to destroy C++ object instances.

 # Console Control Handlers

-=SetConsoleCtrlHandler= allows one or more specified functions to be executed on receipt of a Ctrl-C, Ctrl-break or one othree other console-related signals.
+`SetConsoleCtrlHandler` allows one or more specified functions to be executed on receipt of a Ctrl-C, Ctrl-break or one othree other console-related signals.

 ```c
 BOOL WINAPI SetConsoleCtrlHandler(